StevenWingett/Bioinformatics_Computer_Cluster_Course/3_Cluster_Computing.md

 It is also possible to specify what type of node you wish to use for a job.
 For example, to use the GPU nodes: `--partition=gpu`.

 #### Using a Slurm script
-Passing a bash script to `sbatch` is one way to run a non-interactive job on the cluster, however users still typically need to specify additional parameters on the pipeline.
-A Slurm script is like an extended bash script in which the bash command can be added along with command line parameters:
+Passing a bash script to `sbatch` is one way to run a non-interactive job on the cluster, however users still typically need to specify additional parameters on the command line.
+A Slurm script is like an extended bash script in which contains both the bash command and command line parameters:

     #!/bin/bash
     #SBATCH --job-name=test_job